Must Have Done Something Right: Music video

-The video (directed by Marc Webb) is primarily focused on Matt Thiessen's efforts to reclaim a soccer ball his girlfriend (Jonna Walsh) kicks near the beginning of the song.
+The video was directed by Marc Webb and was released on February 10, 2007.
+It is primarily focused on Matt Thiessen's efforts to reclaim a soccer ball his girlfriend (Jonna Walsh) kicks near the beginning of the song.
 During sporadic shots, the band (with Thiessen) plays (alternately) in a bowling alley and in front of a lake.
-The friendly pop rock, and guitar-laced rhythms smooth the quick shots and transitions between scenes and locations as the camera follows the flight of the ball.
+The video features quick shots and transitions between scenes and locations as the camera follows the flight of the ball.
 Thiessen challenges a tamales vendor, a police officer, a little girl, a library student, and a construction worker, among others, to get the ball and the girl's attention.
-The song's ending is slightly extended, and ends in a fadeout instead of the single's abrupt stop after the last chorus.
-As of January 28, 2013, the music video has over 3.2 million views on YouTube.